-Degree Works is a web-based degree planning tool designed to assist students, advisors and designated faculty and staff in monitoring the degree progress of students.
-Degree Works organizes student's course work in an easy to read report (degree audit) summarizing completed requirements for a degree, as well as those that are still missing.
+Degree Works is a web-based tool designed to assist students, faculty, and certain designated staff with monitoring a student’s academic progress toward degree completion.
+Degree Works organizes course work in an easy to read degree audit summarizing completed requirements for a degree, as well as those that are still missing.
 It also provides information on how each requirement was satisfied and what courses can be taken to complete the remaining requirements.
-The degree audit does not replace advising with an advisor – it is a supplement.
+The degree audit does not replace academic advising – it is a supplement.

-As of February 17th 2014, Degree Works is available to all undergraduate students who entered FGCU in the fall of 2009 or later.
-Students and advisors will be able to use the system as a degree planning tool to better follow a student's progress and determine which requirements are still needed.
+Degree Works is available to undergraduate students.
 If a student’s catalog term is prior to fall 2009, a message will appear indicating a What-If degree audit should be run (see What-If instructions below).

 YES!
-Degree Works does not take the place of an advisor.
-A student's advisor is the first point of contact with questions about the degree audit.
-Students should always review their degree audit prior to meeting with an advisor, preparing any questions they may have regarding degree requirements.
-Advisors will use the Degree Works report in the process of advising students about their program.
+Degree Works does not take the place of an academic advisor.
+Your academic advisor is your first point of contact for questions about your degree audit.
+You should always review your degree audit prior to meeting with your academic advisor, preparing any questions that you may have regarding your degree requirements.

 The information in Degree Works is refreshed nightly.
-Any changes made today (grade changes or classes added/dropped, etc.) will be displayed in Degree Works the next day.
+For example, any changes you make today (grade changes or classes added/dropped, etc.) will display in Degree Works tomorrow.

 No. The Degree Works audit is an unofficial advising and planning tool.
-It is not a student's official academic transcript nor is it an official notification of completion of degree requirements.
+It is not your official academic transcript nor is it your official confirmation of degree completion.

-A degree audit is a review of past, current and planned coursework that provides information on completed and outstanding catalog requirements necessary to complete degree, major, minor, and/or concentration requirements.
+A degree audit is a review of past, current, and in-progress coursework that provides information on completed and outstanding catalog requirements necessary to complete your degree, major, minor, and concentration requirements when applicable.
 The degree audit is divided into block requirements such as Degree, General Education, University Requirements, Common Prerequisites and Major Requirements.
 Each block works like a checklist with boxes that are automatically checked when a requirement is met.

 Courses students are currently taking or have registered for in a future semester are included in the degree audit.
 These courses are also applied in the requirement block where they meet a specific requirement.
 While in progress, a grade of REG is assigned for currently registered and In-Progress courses.
 They are also grouped at the bottom of the degree audit in the In-progress block.

 Courses listed in the Free Electives or Insufficient blocks do not meet any of the program requirements.
-Credits and grades in the Free Electives block apply to the FGCU GPA and may count toward the total number of credits need to complete the degrees.
+Credits and grades in the Free Electives block apply to the FGCU GPA and may count toward the total number of credits need to complete your degree.
 Grades may apply to the FGCU GPA in the Insufficient block, however credits may not apply toward the total earned credits.
-Students should meet with their advisor to clarify any questions about these blocks.
+Students should meet with their academic advisor to clarify any questions about these blocks.

 Yes.
-Click on the Class History link at the top of the degree audits for a list of courses taken at FGCU, as well as transfer courses.
+Click on the Class History link at the top of the degree audit for a list of courses taken at FGCU, as well as transfer courses.

-Yes.
-Look at the degree information next to the student's name at the top of the screen.
-Notice that the degree box has a drop-down arrow.
-Use this to select the second degree.
+There is a drop-down arrow next to the degree information at the top of the audit.
+Use this to select your second degree.
 The degree audit with the additional major will display.

-If a student is pursuing a second major within the same degree (i.e., BA in Psychology and BA in Sociology), both majors will appear in the Student View block and will display on the same degree audit.
+If you’re pursuing a second major within the same degree (i.e., BA in Psychology and BA in Sociology), both majors will appear in the Student View header and will display on the same degree audit.

-NOTE: The Common Prerequisites for the second major, if required, will appear at the bottom of the degree audit under the Upper Division block.
-In addition, please check that the Catalog Year listed in the Common Prerequisites blocks for each of the dual majors is correct and matches the Major Blocks.
-These are defects in the Degree Works system and may be corrected in the future.
+NOTE: Please check that the Catalog Year listed in the Common Prerequisites blocks for each of the dual majors is correct and matches the Major Blocks.

-Students should meet with their advisor to discuss this matter.
+You should contact your academic advisor to discuss this matter.
 If a correction needs to be made, a Change of Major will be initiated.

-If students have not officially declared a minor or concentration, they will not appear on the degree audit.
-Students should contact their advisor for information on how to declare a minor or concentration.
+If you have not officially declared a minor or concentration, they will not appear on your degree audit.
+You should contact your academic advisor for information on how to declare a minor or concentration.

-No. Students should contact their advisor for information on how to change a major/minor/concentration.
+No. You should contact your academic advisor for information on how to change a major/minor/concentration.

 Yes.
-Once accelerated and transfer credits are received, reviewed and articulated in the FGCU Admissions Office, they are posted to the student's record and will appear on the degree audit.
+Once accelerated and transfer credits are received, reviewed and articulated by the FGCU Admissions Office, they are posted to your record and will appear on your degree audit.

-Degree Works looks at a student's program holistically, and places each course using a “best fit” scenario.
+Degree Works looks at your program holistically, and places each course using a “best fit” scenario.
 The “best fit” process will not always be perfect, particularly when multiple possibilities exist.
-Courses may apply to different sections as a student takes more courses.
-If a course does not appear in a block that is expected, students should contact their Advising Office to schedule an appointment with an advisor for assistance.
+Courses may apply to different sections as you take more courses.
+If a course does not appear in a block that is expected, you should contact your academic advisor for assistance.

-Students should meet with their advisor to clarify the error and review the program requirements and completed coursework listed on the degree audit.
-The advisor will make any necessary corrections.
+You should meet with your academic advisor to clarify the error and review your program requirements and completed coursework listed on your degree audit.
+Your academic advisor will make any necessary corrections.

 No. Registration will continue to be accessed through Gulfline during scheduled registration dates.

-After a course waiver or substitution is approved by the Dean’s Office, a designee will record the exception.
-The course completed will fulfill the requirement, and an additional note will appear on the audit that explains why the exception was entered.
+If a course waiver or substitution is approved by the Dean’s Office, a designee will record the exception.
+The completed course will fulfill the requirement, and an additional note will appear on the audit that explains why the exception was entered.

 This is a wild card in Degree Works.
-If the @ symbol appears before course numbers (i.e., @ 1000:4999), students can take any subject area with that level (i.e. a 1000-4000 level course from any subject area).
-If the @ symbol appears after a subject prefix (i.e. PSY @, it means that students can take any course with the subject prefix (i.e. any course in Psychology).
+If the @ symbol appears before course numbers (i.e., @ 1000:4999), you can take any subject area with that level (i.e. a 1000-4000 level course from any subject area).
+If the @ symbol appears after a subject prefix (i.e. PSY @) it means that you can take any course with the subject prefix (i.e. any course in Psychology).

-While Degree Works has been designed to check almost everything that students must complete to qualify for graduation, there may be additional requirements for a major that must be completed as well.
-Students should use Degree Works in conjunction with the University online catalog and any information that the major department provides to ensure students remain on track for graduation.
-If students have questions about any additional requirements for a major, they should contact their Advising Office to schedule an appointment with an advisor for assistance.
+While Degree Works has been designed to check almost everything that you must complete to qualify for graduation, there may be additional requirements for a major that must be completed as well.
+You should use Degree Works in conjunction with the academic catalog and meet with your academic advisor regularly to ensure you remain on track for graduation.

 The Student View at the top of the degree audit displays the FGCU GPA (courses at FGCU only), the Transfer GPA (transfer courses only) and the Overall GPA (FGCU and transfer courses).
 The Degree block displays the Overall GPA.
 The remaining blocks display the GPA for the courses listed in the individual blocks.
 For example, the major GPA is a calculated GPA based on coursework used to fulfill major requirements.
 This GPA will appear within the major block requirements of the degree audit.